 - Are student loan scams still a danger during the pandemic?

-The U.S. government has suspended all federal student loan payments and halted all interest charges, through the end of September 2021.
+The U.S. government has suspended all federal student loan payments and halted all interest charges, through Jan.
+1, 2023.
 At the same time, all collections and garnishments on federal student loans in default have stopped as well.
-Check out more information in our detailed report, as well as how the situation may change in the near future.
+Check out more information in our detailed report.